lastingParadox/ff-site/archive-to-markdown/md/ff2/12-party-planet.md

 **Jelsafan0** _(18-Aug-18 02:43 PM)_

-> It couldn’t hurt to try it at least once...
+> It couldn't hurt to try it at least once...

 _Feeling pressured by Seth's whopping three drinks, Iris is determined to finish at least one._